timjogorman/RicherEventDescription/guidelines.md

 Hopefully the reader will agree that the last example is dramatically less "eventive" than the other instances.
-Yet naturally, all states **exist** on a timeline, so mere existence on a timeline is not suffient for this.
-However, the first two examples above do more than potentially having starts and ends; the mention itself implies, to many readers, an event initiating the start of the attribute.
+Yet naturally, all states **exist** on a timeline, so mere existence on a timeline is not sufficient for this.
+However, the first two examples above do more than potentially have starts and ends; the mention itself implies, to many readers, an event initiating the start of the attribute.

 Adjectives used as mere specifiers, to label or refer to particular people, should therefore be viewed with skepticism in this regard.
-"I came home and saw the door was open" evokes an act of someon opening it; "He walked through the open door" does not.
+"I came home and saw the door was open" evokes an act of someone opening it; "He walked through the open door" does not.
 In short:

-> An Attribute is an EVENT when its use implies actual occurrences -- such as the events leading up to its own existence.
+> An Attribute is an EVENT when its use implies actual occurrences – such as the events leading up to its own existence.

 The second kind of attribute that needs to be annotated as an EVENT are attributes that don't, themselves, pass this test, but which are clearly coreferential with those that do, or which could have SET/MEMBER relationships with those that do.

 ##### What is an ENTITY?

-For ENTITY annotation, we will be going through the text, finding all instances of things that consistute an ENTITY -- a participant, location, organization, or other entity that might be tracked in the discourse.
+For ENTITY annotation, we will be going through the text, finding all instances of things that constitute an ENTITY – a participant, location, organization, or other entity that might be tracked in the discourse.